 The counseling staff is available to all members of the Boston Conservatory community, including students, parents, faculty, and staff if there are concerns about the mental health and wellbeing of a conservatory student.
 While confidential information cannot be released, the counseling staff can help clarify any concerns about a student and help determine a best plan on action to reach out to the student.
 If needed, the counseling staff can also reach out to a student of.

-When the office is closed, during evenings and weekends, a counselor can be reached by contacting the After Hours Counseling Support Line at 617-912-9183.
-A counselor is available 24/7 to discuss issues of concern, or respond to an urgent concern.
+When the office is closed, during evenings and weekends, a counselor can be reached by contacting Public Safety at 617-912-9191 and asking to speak with the after-hours on-call counselor.
+The counselor is available to discuss issues of concern, or respond to any urgent concerns.

 Online Mental Health Screenings